ordovician/Zacktron-33/README.md

 - Spent a lot of time looking through the Zig source code to understand how `std.StringHashMap` deals with its string keys.
 Are they automatically deleted when `deinit()` is called?
 No Zig does not duplicate strings used as keys.
 It is your responsibility to deallocate the strings keys.
 In retrospect this makes sense.
 Zig is staying low level and doing minimal convieniences for you.
 That is sort of the point.
 There is no RAII in Zig, so just deleting stuff automatically would not have been a good idea anyway.

 ## Status November 8th 2020
-Not all programs will assemble as the psedo instructions are not all properly handled.
+Not all programs will assemble as the pseudo instructions are not all properly handled.
 There is currently know disassembler and the assembly process only offers output to stdout.
 Later I want to support writing results to a file of choosing.